 The method of slow cooking is an alternative to pressure cooking in an Instant Pot, which takes about half the time of this slow cook method.
 There is an Instant Pot recipe for lamb shanks below in the links.

 Slow cooker lamb shanks in gravy

 This recipe cooks lamb shanks in the oven in a casserole dish.
-I always use one of my trusty Le Creuset cast iron enamelled casserole pans for this dish.
-These pans are perhaps a bit overpriced, but they last a lifetime and are well worth it.
+I always use one of my trusty Le Creuset cast iron enameled casserole pans for this dish.
+These pans are perhaps a bit pricey, but they really last a lifetime and are well worth it.

 But of course, you can also cook lamb shanks in a slow cooker using this recipe if you prefer.
 The gravy should thicken during the cooking process if you add a bit of flour at the start, as in the recipe.

 If you wish to thicken the gravy more when you are finished you can always mix a bit of cornflour with water and add by hand at the end.

 Braised lamb shanks